Child Support Division

 14-09-09.34.
 Lump sum payments.

-- An income payer who has been served with an income withholding order issued under section 14-09-09.15 for an obligor which includes an amount for past-due support shall notify the public authority before making any lump sum payment of one thousand dollars or more to the obligor.
+- An income payer who has been served with an income withholding order issued under section 14-09-09.15 for an obligor which includes an amount for past-due support shall notify the public authority before making any lump sum payment of one thousand dollars or more to the obligor and may report a lump sum payment of an amount less than one thousand dollars or of an amount yet to be determined.
 "Lump sum payment" includes pay in lieu of vacation or other leave, bonus, commission, and any other payment to an obligor but does not include periodic payments made on regular paydays as compensation for services and does not include reimbursement for expenses incurred by the obligor on behalf of the income payer.

-- An income payer who provides notice of a lump sum payment to the public authority under subsection 1 may not make more than one-half of the payment to the obligor for thirty days from the date of the notice to the public authority or until the income payer receives written authorization from the public authority to make the lump sum payment to the obligor, whichever occurs first.
+- An income payer who provides notice of a lump sum payment to the child support agency under subsection 1 may not make more than one-half of the payment to the obligor for thirty days from the date of the notice to the child support agency or until the income payer receives written authorization from the child support agency to make the lump sum payment to the obligor, whichever occurs first.

 - Notwithstanding subsection 2, an income payer who provides notice of a lump sum payment to the public authority under subsection 1 may not make a lump sum payment to an obligor if the income payer has been notified that an execution, garnishment, attachment, or other process has been initiated regarding the lump sum payment to satisfy a child support obligation of the obligor.